salah234/web102_prework/README.md

 Describe any challenges encountered while building the app.

-Some challenges were propertly interacting with the DOM using the JavaScript Functions as well as being able to align the game cards and the other divs for a seamless look
+Some challenges were propertly interacting with the DOM using the JavaScript Functions as well as being able to align the game cards and the other divs for a seamless look.
+In addition, being able to tell exactly which elements would be manipulated within the box model of a given div for example , the image and the caption below.

 ## License